snort3/libdaq/modules/netmap/README.netmap.md

-**NOTE: This document is entirely out-of-date and potentially very inaccurate.**

 Netmap Module
 =============

+A DAQ module built on top of the netmap project.
 The netmap project is a framework for very high speed packet I/O.  It is available on both FreeBSD and Linux with varying amounts of preparatory setup required.
-Specific notes for each follow.
+Specific notes for each are given in following sections.

-    ./snort --daq netmap -i <device>
-            [--daq-var debug]

 If you want to run netmap in inline mode, you must craft the device string as one or more interface pairs, where each member of a pair is separated by a